 Students who drive cars or other motorized vehicles to and from school should be aware of normal traffic safety and also the extra problems of traffic around any school building.
 Once the student has arrived at school, the vehicle is to remain parked until the dismissal of school.
-Student parking is on the east side of the school.
+Student parking is in the east student parking lot.
 Due to safety factors and fire lane standards, traffic will consist of one-way flow only.
 Please leave a fire lane open in the parking lot, and do not block another car from exit.